ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 Axis
 ========================================================================

 ``Axis`` is a dataset for *timed* data.
-Timed data is any value or object which can be related to a timeline.
-Typical examples include log data, user comments, sensor data, subtitles, images, playlists, transcripts, gps coordinates and much more.
+Timed data is essentially an object relatable to a timeline.
+Typical examples include data with timestamps and/or duration, such as log data, user comments, sensor data, subtitles, images, playlists, transcripts, gps coordinates etc.

 The axis implements efficient data searches on the timeline and is generally useful for management and visualisation of large datasets of